prax1807/Semantic-usage-in-robotics/README.md

 Task at hand includes environment traversal inside described house and fetching objects located at various locations all over the house.
 This all is carried out with the aim to guide the robot on taking a particular route with restrictions of travelling across certain rooms and alternatively take different paths.

 # Implementation
-We run the virtual dataset used in ANNABELL as an input to the webots project that takes inputs of direction moving the robot to the inputed direction from ANNABELL.
+We run the virtual dataset used in ANNABELL as an input to the webots project that takes inputs of direction moving the robot to the inputted direction from ANNABELL.
 The input is analysed in a way to find the straight path to designated coordinate using compass and gps.
-The path algoeithm spins the the robot to get the right heading which then moves forward on finising the right heading.
+The path algorithm spins the robot to get the right heading which then moves forward on finishing the right heading.
 With achieved traversal we also use lidar imaging to avoid obstacles.

 # Technology used
 Webots IDE